-Drawbars (Tonewheel Upper / Lower / Percussion and Pedals)
+Drawbars (Tonewheel Upper / Lower)

 Below the right control panel are the drawbars for setting the Tone Wheel sounds.
-The right group of the TFT Display (Tonewheel Lower Manual), determine the sound for the Lower Manual, whilst the left group of the TFT display (Tonewheel Upper Manual) determine the sound for the Upper Manual.
+The right group (Tonewheel Lower Manual), determine the sound for the Lower Manual, whilst the left group (Tonewheel Upper Manual) determine the sound for the Upper Manual.